 The biggest major stumbling block for international students coming to Canada is language.
 Canada operates almost entirely on a dual language system encompassing both English and French.
 While this isn't so much an issue for Americans, Britons, or the French, it can be a huge obstacle to learning for students from countries where the mother tongue is something else.
 It is also not unusual to see students with French backgrounds from countries like Rwanda, Algeria, or even France employing French document translation services to decipher their coursework at Quebec universities because of differences in dialect.

 Temperature differentials can also cause problems for students, especially for those from equatorial countries.
 Winters in Canada can get very cold and if you're not prepared for it, they can make you miserable and even put your life in danger.
 While we're not suggesting you train yourself to handle it by living in a meat freezer for several months to approximate a high-altitude, low temperature winter, you should at least be aware of the weather patterns for the area you will be moving to or be sure you at least get a fireplace to warm your home.
+Thank you, Fortuna Admissions for your helpful consultations and website sponsorship.

 One thing to remember when applying to colleges and universities in Canada from abroad is that while some schools have residences, some do not.
 It the university you're attending doesn't have student housing, you will have to brave the real estate market.
 It is important to remember that Canadian markets like the Brampton real estate market operate differently from the real estate markets in Durham, England, or Madagascar or even the United States.
 While you may be able to afford a condo where you currently live, condos in other major cities like Edmonton or Vancouver may be much more expensive.